vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 ### Use the function

 To use this function in a script, we again need to use LUA.
-Here's how our demo script works:
+We create this demo script:

 1. Call the `GetACat` function and store the return value in `MyCat` (a generic LUA object variable).
 1. Display the name and age fields of `MyCat` on screen.